 - Membership or passes to a children’s museum, aquarium, zoo, rock-climbing, zip-lining, or other attraction to stimulate both the brain and body.

 - Vision book.
-We asked people who knew our daughter well—teachers, friends, coaches, grandparents, neighbors—to write her a short note talking about the qualities they saw in her and giving her words of encouragement.
+We asked people who knew our daughter well – teachers, friends, coaches, grandparents, neighbors – to write her a short note.
+In it, they wrote about the qualities they saw in her and words of encouragement.
 I put all of the messages in a scrapbook and gave it to her.
 She’s all grown up, but that book is still with her.

 - Scavenger hunts and experiences.
 A wrapped box under the tree with a clue in it that led to the next clue somewhere around the house… which after numerous clues would lead to the gift.
 One year it was tickets to a concert we attended as a family.
 Another year, it was a weekend daddy-daughter trip.
 The goal was to create lasting memories instead of temporary excitement.
-I think it worked because we still talk about those experiences today.
+We still talk about those experiences today.

 Back to hitting the pause button.
-After a few Christmases, it occurred to me that each year around September, I started feeling significant stress about Christmas—shopping, finances, and attitude over gifts I bought that weren’t the right thing.
+After a few Christmases, I realized that each year around September, I started feeling significant stress about Christmas – shopping, finances, and attitude over buying the wrong gifts.
 I actually began to dread what was my favorite time of the year.
 Something had to give.
 That’s when we decided to do things differently.

 Give Something That Lasts

-In the end, I think we decided that not giving our daughter all the stuff on her list might have been one of the best Christmas gifts we gave her as her parents.
+In the end, not giving our daughter all the stuff on her list might have been one of the best Christmas gifts we gave her as her parents.
 You can’t buy the conversations and laughter around those memories.
 And they are there forever.

-They won’t ever put this on their Christmas list, but what children really want for Christmas is to know they are loved by their parents.
+They won’t ever put this on their Christmas list, but what children really want for Christmas is to know their parents love them.
 Don’t expect a huge thank you for not getting everything on their Christmas list.
-That won’t happen for a long time—maybe never.
-But, coming up with creative ways to celebrate your child, creating memories with them, and showing them your unconditional love truly will be the most priceless gift you can give to them.
-You’ll never regret giving them that, and you don’t have to break the budget, wait for it to arrive in the mail, or get it at the mall.
+That won’t happen for a long time – maybe never.
+But, coming up with creative ways to celebrate your child, creating memories with them, and showing them your unconditional love truly will be priceless.
+You’ll never regret giving them that.
+And you don’t have to break the budget, wait for it to arrive in the mail, or get it at the mall.